check-spelling-sandbox/conan-center-index/docs/v2_migration.md

 ## New conf_info properties

-As described in the documentation `self.user_info` has been depreated and you are now required to use `self.conf_info` to define individual properties to expose to downstream recipes.
+As described in the documentation `self.user_info` has been deprecated and you are now required to use `self.conf_info` to define individual properties to expose to downstream recipes.
 The [2.0 migrations docs](https://docs.conan.io/1/migrating_to_2.0/recipes.html#removed-self-user-info)
 should cover the technical details, however for ConanCenterIndex we need to make sure there are no collisions